College of Education and Human Development

 To be considered for these scholarships, you must be an undergraduate student enrolled full time in the B.S. in Business and Marketing Education or B.S. in Human Resource Development in the Department of Organizational Leadership, Policy, and Development at the University of Minnesota.

-Awards are based upon your responses to two questions (via the online application form):
+Awards are based upon your submission of a resume and your responses to two questions (via the online application form):

 1. How do you see your OLPD major (Business & Marketing Education or Human Resource Development) contributing to your professional aspirations?